Can losing weight help sleep apnea? – What we know and how best to do it

 Can sleep apnea cause you to gain weight?

-For starters, you’re less likely to exercise due to low motivation.
+For starters, you’re less likely to exercise when tired due to low energy and low motivation.
 You’re also more tempted to eat unhealthy foods at the wrong time such as right before bed.

-Also, sleep deprivation is associated with lower levels leptin, an appetite-suppressing hormone, and higher levels of ghrelin, an appetite-stimulating hormone.
-This can increase your cravings for calorie-dense foods.
+Also, sleep deprivation can lower the level of leptin, an appetite-suppressing hormone, and raise the level of ghrelin, an appetite-stimulating hormone.
+This can lead to increased hunger and overeating.

 Other reasons beside weight gain you have sleep apnea